Swim For Life Tairawhiti

 The new building is a great improvement on its predecessor with its new lifeguard tower, gymnasium, storage facilities and two large function areas.

 The Gisborne Volunteer Centre promotes and supports the volunteering community.
-They used their 2016 Sunrise grant to promote International Volunteer Day and fund vital resources needed to deliver their service to our community.
+They used their 2016 grant to promote International Volunteer Day and fund vital resources needed to deliver their service to our community.

 Volunteer Centre Chair, Fleur Paenga, and Mayor Meng Foon present a certificate to Melissa Kingsbeer on International Volunteer Day.
 Melissa registered with the Volunteer Centre in May 2016 and was referred to The Tairawhiti Environment Centre, where she has been volunteering ever since, she also helps with appeals.